shawnbro/todos/README.md

-todos
+#list.er
 =====

-a simple todo list
+##a simple todo list app

+-build using a rails framework with a javascript front-end